We all know attraction is subjective. What I like in a guy is going to be miles apart from what you like.

-So to give you a little helping hand in cracking the code of what some of the real stand-up guys are looking for in a woman, I went ahead and asked them and this is what they came back with
+To give you a little helping hand in cracking the code of what some of the real stand-up guys are looking for in a woman, I went ahead and asked them and these are the 8 green flags they came back with:

 - Aligned Family Values

 - Sense of Humor